 In his capacity as senior rabbi, Steve’s primary responsibilities include teaching adults and youth, guiding the development of the congregation’s educational, worship, social action and cultural programs, providing pastoral counseling for congregants in need, helping families move through the great passages of life (birth, coming of age, marriage and death) with love and meaning, and working closely with the volunteer leadership of the congregation to build a vibrant Jewish community.

-March 16 Speaker -- Rev. Steve Jacobsen
+Session 9 — March 13 Speaker — Rev. Steve Jacobsen

 Steve Jacobsen earned a BA in European History from UCSB, a Masters of Divinity from Princeton Seminary and a Doctorate in Educational Leadership from Seattle University.
 He served as a Presbyterian pastor for 30 years, with the last 16 in Goleta.